Is A Houseboat Safe In Lightning?

 Ideally you will want to get off the water entirely in the event of a storm but if that proves to be impossible then these methods will help keep you and your other riders safe.

-Related Post Are Aluminum Boats Safe In Lightning?
+Related Post Are Zodiac Boats Safe?

 Matthew Robbs